haquocdat543/k8s-cluster-setup/cloud/terraform/README.md

 ```
 terraform apply
 ```
-if you dont want to type yes after plan you can put `--auto-approve` at the end of command
+if you dont want to type yes after plan you can put `--auto-approve` at the end of command `terraform apply --auto-approve`
 ## Destroy
 ```
 terraform destroy
 ```
-if you dont want to type yes after plan you can put `--auto-approve` at the end of command
+if you dont want to type yes after plan you can put `--auto-approve` at the end of command `terraform destroy --auto-approve`